lirralirra/Module15_leaflet-challenge/README.md

 # Module15_leaflet-challenge

-only part 1 in this repo
+only part 1 in this repo, in the static/js/logic.js script

 creating Earthquake Visualisation by taking data from  USGS GeoJSON Feed (https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php),